 This article contains frequently asked questions about Mobile Device Management (MDM) for Office 365, a feature that helps you manage and secure mobile devices in Office 365.

-I want to use MDM for Office 365 but I don't see it in Office 365.
-How can I get it?
+How can I get MDM for Office 365?
+I don't see it in the Office 365 admin center

 We’ve completed rolling out this feature to Office 365 customers.
 Look for the Device Management tab in the Security & Compliance Center.
 If you don't see it, please let us know by contacting Support, and we'll help you get started.

 How can I get started with device management in MDM

 There are four steps to getting started with MDM for Office 365 (learn details in Set up Mobile Device Management (MDM) in Office 365):

 Activate MDM.
 Go to the Security & Compliance Center and select Device management.
 Click Let's get started to kick off the activation process.

 Complete configuration for MDM.
 This might require APNs certificate configuration and updates to DNS records for your domain.

 Create policies.
 Create device management policies, and apply them to groups of users that are set up in security groups.
 We recommend that you start by deploying the policies to a small test group.
 In the Security & Compliance Center, select Device security policies.